gregscharf/RTFM-Redox/README.md

 My current usage of this is to have it running in a tmux pane and when I need the syntax for something like downloading a file from my local machine and then executing that in memory via powershell then I can just ctrl+r in the CLI, type something like IEX or powershell, and then select the syntax I need via the arrow keys.
 Pressing return on the hightlighted command will then copy that command to the clipboard.
 So instead of searching through my notes or opening a web browser, I can stay in the terminal and quickly copy/paste the command I need via the RedOx CLI.

 ## Working Features
+- **note** On kali the backspace/delete key requires Ctrl+Backspace/Delete to delete previous typed characters in terminal.
 - Ctrl+r to dynamically search the RTFM database for commands as you type and display those in a selectable list.
 Works similarly to using Ctrl+r to search through terminal history.
 - Ctrl+h to display a history of previously selected commands from the current session in a selectable list.
 - up/down arrow keys to highlight a command from the current search or from the history.
 Pressing return copies that command to the clipboard.